 Engine oil is essential to the efficiency and total lifespan of your standby generator.
 It will be quick if you check oil levels whenever you add fuel.
 You should add enough engine oil to maintain the oil level to the ‘FULL Mark’ but no more.
 Change the oil after the first 5 hours of initial use and every 1000 hours thereafter.
 But always check manufacturer instructions carefully for the exact type of oil your generator requires.
 Generator manufacturers always suggest the best engine oil for their engine.
 Don’t forget to keep a few extra quarts on hand for emergencies.

 You Should Inspect Your Generator Regularly-

 It’s freezing cold out there and also a holiday.
 So, you should keep your neighbors and electrical workers safe with a transfer switch.
 It is s simple manual transfer switch for a portable generator.
-This switch will isolate generator power from outside utility lines power.
+This switch will isolate generator power from outside utility lines’ power.
 Transfer switch also keeps your generator and home appliances from becoming overloaded.
-It also prevents power back-feeding that can lead to fatal shocks to utility line and others down the grid.
-Because, you really don’t want to mass with the utility line.
+It also prevents power back-feeding that can lead to fatal shocks to utility lines and others down the grid.
+Because you really don’t want to mass with the utility line.

 Smart and Safe Operation-

 Take the final decision where you will place the generator.
 But remember you should store it undercover and never run a generator inside your home, garage, crawlspace, basement, porch, or shed.
 Generally, an exhaust fan or open door/window is not enough to protect you against deadly levels of colorless, odorless carbon monoxide.
 This GAS can quickly buildup and linger.
 For this reason, you should operate your generator outside only which is far from doors, windows, vents, and openings.